jkereako/jkereako.github.io/_posts/2015-10-31-relearning-data-structures-and-algorithms.md

 layout: post
 ---

+That's right.
+I'm writing this post on Halloween night in Salem, Massachusetts.

 The title of this post is ambiguous.
 What I mean by "forgetful" is I've, almost entirely, forgotten all I know about fundamental data structures and algorithms.
 I don't practice them daily, so knowledge of them naturally withered over time.